All Episodes

 I've just been informed.

-But that pretty much covers it, actually.
+But that pretty much covers it, actually, in the sense that people are analyzing why.

 And for that, he's being embraced, receiving accolades from many places in the drive-by media.